Drugs, Cartels, and Crime: How Mexico is Misrepresented and Stereotyped—and Why So Many Americans are Going There Anyway

 Exotic drug lords, illegal immigrants, and more—most Americans’ imaginations are swarming with misconceptions about life in “Mexico.”

-We have two entities to thank for these widespread stereotypes: Hollywood and Trump.
+We have two entities to thank for these widespread stereotypes: Hollywood and the Government.
 Interestingly, the country that so many of us love to hate is now slowly turning the table on us.
 It wasn’t too long ago that Americans were demanding that Mexico pay for a wall to stop cross-border infiltration; but it has to be clarified, who was crossing which border?

 Americans are Moving to Mexico in Droves